Personalised for LOCAL students.

 BIT111 PROGRAMMING CONCEPTS Core Introduces students to computer programming concepts and demonstrating how computer programming is used to address problems.
 Students will apply a software development problem solving process which involves developing, testing and documenting computer software which responds to an identified need.
 1 1

-BIT121 NETWORK COMMUNICATION CONCEPTS Core Provides students with an an overview of the basic principles of a communication system.
+BIT121 NETWORK COMMUNICATION CONCEPTS Core Provides students with an overview of the basic principles of a communication system.
 The subject examines analogue and digital communication protocols and services at the application, network, data link and physical layers including IP and MAC addressing.
 1 1

 BIT105 Business Enquiry and Communication Core Introduces the principles of academic and business enquiry relevant to the student's discipline area.
 Students will undertake an investigative process commonly used in undergraduate business studies.
 This subject includes the development of academic and literacy skills needed to undertake higher education studies with an emphasis on investigations, literacy and presenting information.
 1 1